d0nk3yhm/gpu_control/README.md

 print("GPU fan speed:", fan_speed)
 ```

-Ensure that the module is properly imported, and you can then call the provided functions to control your GPU temperature and fan speed.
+Ensure that the module is properly imported, and you can then call the provided functions to control your GPU and fan speed.

 ## License